 Onbuhimo: An East Asian-style baby carrier originating from Japan with two straps, one at each upper corner of a rectangular body panel, and rings or loops at each lower corner of the body panel, worn by seating the baby in the body panel and tying the straps around the wearer.
 The straps are threaded through the rings or loops near the wearer’s waist.
 Some current day styles use buckles and/or also connect the straps from the bottom of the panel or the top.

 Open tail ring sling: A ring sling in which the full width of the free end (the one not sewn to the rings) remains a flat piece of fabric, rather than being sewn into a narrower strap.

 Padded ring sling: A ring sling with padding sewn inside the rails and/or shoulder area.

-Podaegi (or podegi): An Asian-style baby carrier consisting of a large rectangular blanket attached to one long top strap that extends from each upper corner, worn by wrapping the blanket around the baby and wearer and securing by tying the straps.
-Traditional in Korea and other parts of Southeast Asia; often used for torso carries.
-(See also, “Bei bei.”)
-Available in “wide blanket” and “narrow blanket” variations; the body of the narrow blanket type is approximately the same width as the body of a mei tai or onbuhimo, but longer.
+Podaegi (or podegi): An Asian-style baby carrier traditionally from Korea consisting of a large rectangular blanket attached to one long top strap that extends from each upper corner, worn by wrapping the blanket around the baby and wearer and securing by tying the straps.
+Available in “wide blanket” and “narrow blanket” variations; the body of the narrow blanket type is approximately the same width as the body of a meh dai / bei dah or onbuhimo, but longer.